critias-ca/pkp-emailIssueToc/README.md

-# Email Issue ToC plugin for OJS
+# Email Issue JCAA Logo, Toc, Ads, Subs, Footer

-Plugin for PKP OJS.
-Embeds the table of contents within the default notification email sent when publishing an issue.

-## Requirements

-* OJS 3.2 or later

-## Configuration

-Install this as a "generic" plugin in OJS.
-The preferred installation method is through the Plugin Gallery.
+This plugin was built from the EmailIssueToc plugin - https://github.com/ulsdevteam/pkp-emailIssueToc It's designed to add additional content to published issue notifications.
+Including a logo, Advertisers and sustaining subscribers.

+**Installation instructions:**

-To install manually via the filesystem, extract the contents of this archive to a "emailIssueToc" directory under "plugins/generic" in your OJS root.
-To install via Git submodule, target that same directory path: `git submodule add https://github.com/ulsdevteam/pkp-emailIssueToc plugins/generic/emailIssueToc` and `git submodule update --init --recursive plugins/generic/emailIssueToc`.
-Run the installation script to register this plugin, e.g.: `php lib/pkp/tools/installPluginVersion.php plugins/generic/emailIssueToc/version.xml`.
+1. Manually install via the filesystem, extract the contents of this archive to a "emailIssueToc" directory under "plugins/generic" in your OJS root.

-Login as a Journal Manager and navigate to the journal(s) desired.
-Enable the plugin via Login -> Settings -> Website -> Plugins -> Email Issue TOC -> Enable.

-## Author / License

-Written by Sudheendra Kusume for the [University of Pittsburgh](http://www.pitt.edu).
-Copyright (c) University of Pittsburgh.

-Released under a license of GPL v2 or later.
+2. Move the objects to the /templates/frontend/objects directory.
+3. Enter database values into `dbconnect.php`
+4. In the workflow section of your OJS, locate the email template "notification"
+5. ensure the template body is empty except for `{$notificationContents}`.
+6. Set the email template subject as desired.
+Recommend: `Your digital version of {$siteTitle}`

+**Adjustments:**

+1. To adjust image sizes, modify the end of line 2 in `ads.sql` and line 128 in `Ads_Subs.php`.
+Recommended values are 77 and 153, which are 60% of 128 and 256 respectively.
+Default: 77, 153
+2. To change the logo to either the default black or colored logo, navigate to `templates/frontend/objects/issue_logo.tpl`.
+Default: Black and white logo